Posted on October 12, 2020

-There have been many studies now to show that using ubiqunol reduced the functional decline in Parkinson’s disease.
-Still other studies have showed improvement in memory and mental health.
-Most important it has shown protective qualities against several neurotoxins that cause brain related diseases.
+There have been many studies now to show that using ubiquinol reduced the functional decline in Parkinson’s disease.
+Still, other studies have shown improvement in memory and mental health.
+Most important it has shown protective qualities against several neurotoxins that cause brain-related diseases.

 Food / Ubiquinol (μg/g) / Ubiquinone (μg/g)

 Beef (shoulder) / 5.36 / 25

 Beef (liver) / 40.1 / 0.4